NeoEcc/domain-adaptation/files/README.md

 `get_some` only downloads the files with ground truth, or setting `inference = True`, also files with inference.
 For all files in the list, it checks if there is ground truth or inference; if yes, determines the right voxel size and downloads the file in the specified folder, then converts it to HDF5.
 Since the reading phase can take a long time, the list of all files found for download are stored in a txt file with the same name as the dataset, under `files/txt/{name}_to_download`.
 The path to this file can be passed as a parameter to the function to skip the reading process.

+### Extraction
+From the whole zarr, `scripts/crop_from_dataset` contains all the necessary functions to extract crops with standard size and format.

 ### Statistics
 `utils.py` also contains functions to read dataset information relevant for training, such as resolution and voxel size.